What Is The Difference Between Form 941 and Form 944?

 This form reports the taxes that employers withheld from their employees’ taxes.
 These include income taxes, social security taxes, and Medicare taxes.

-This form is required to be filed by all businesses that have employees.
-There are however, a few exceptions.
-Individuals who employ household workers, employers in the agriculture industry, and businesses with a very limited amount in tax liability.
+All businesses that have employees must file form 941.
+There are, however, a few exceptions.
+Individuals who employ household workers, employers in the agriculture industry, and businesses with a minimal amount in tax liability.

 The Form 941 is a quarterly form that must be filed throughout the tax year.
-Here are the deadlines for each quarter…
+Here are the 941 due dates for each quarter…

-*If one of these dates land on a national holiday or weekend, you will file on the next business day.
+*If one of these dates falls on a national holiday or weekend, you will file on the next business day.

 There are two different types of filers, monthly depositors and semiweekly depositors.
 Your deposit schedule is based on the amount that your business withholds in employment taxes during the tax year.
-Businesses who report more than $50,000 in employment taxes are required to file Schedule B. This is a more detailed breakdown of your employment tax withholdings.
+Businesses that report more than $50,000 in employment taxes are required to attach Form 941 Schedule B along with Form 941.

 What is Form 944?

 Form 944 also reports payroll taxes, however, this form is an annual form rather than a quarterly form.
-The deadline for the Form 944 is January 31.
+The deadline to file Form 944 is January 31.

 Who Needs To File Form 944?